 Because this type of bidet attaches to regular plumbing, it isn't hard to imagine how it works.
 It is just like a handwashing sink with a more angled downward stream of water.
 For a posterior wash, you sit in a toilet bowl style, but to wash the female genitalia, it is best to sit facing the controls.

 A bidet toilet is a toilet that comes with a bidet feature.
 This is perhaps the fanciest type of bidet and usually comes without a tank.
-Bidet toilets are powered with electricity, and some come with replaceable backup batteries.
-Some brands have a manual flush and wash buttons for when the power goes out.
+Bidet toilets are powered with electricity; some come with replaceable backup batteries.
+Some brands have manual flush and wash buttons for when the power goes out.

 Some high-tech features include lids that automatically open when you step within a set range and will close when you are out of proximity.
 The full or small flush function also automatically dispenses according to how long you sit on the toilet seat.
 Other features can include a UV sterilizer, air dryer, heated seat, night light, remote control, etc.

-The bidet toilet is a smart device, and it will automatically dispense a stream of water to clean you up.
+The bidet toilet is a smart device that will automatically dispense a stream of water to clean you up.
 It sprays water upward from a retractable water nozzle either at the back or the side of the toilet rim.
 More advanced options allow you to adjust water pressure, the manner of spraying, and so on using seat-side controls.
 At first glance, it doesn't seem like a bidet toilet is hard to fix, but it is best to get professional help.
-You would need to remove your existing toilet, readjust the plumbing and install a suitable electrical hookup.
+You would need to remove your existing toilet, readjust the plumbing, and install a suitable electrical hookup.